MilesMcBain/friendlyeval/README.md

  `eval_value_as_expr` | Use the value your function argument takes as an expression involving a `dplyr` column name.
  `eval_values_as_exprs` | Use a list of values as a list of expressions involving `dplyr` column names.

+## Operators

-Which are used with these 3 operators:
+The functions are used with these 3 operators:

   * `!!`
   * `!!!`
   * `:=`

-## Operators
 `!!` and `!!!` are signposts that tell `dplyr`: *"Stop!
 This needs to be evaluated to resolve to one or more column names or expressions"*.